aucrawford/jigglypuffs_rainbow/README.md

 * spruce up the environment a bit with more pokemon and pokeball animation on click.
 * style the fail messages better.
 * not yet fully browser tested.

+Jigglypuff and pokeballs are not owned by me and are the copyrighted property of Pokémon.
+This is a fan made project for fun and practice.